adlnet/xAPI-Spec/xAPI.md

 <a name="datatransfer"/>

 ## 7.0 Data Transfer (REST)
-This section describes The xAPI consists of 4 sub-APIs: statement, state, learner, and activity profile.
-The four sub-APIs of the Experience API are handled via RESTful HTTP methods.
-The statement API can be used by itself to track learning records.
+This section describes The xAPI consists of 4 sub-APIs: Statement, State, Learner, and Activity Profile.
+These four sub-APIs of the Experience API are handled via RESTful HTTP methods.
+The Statement API can be used by itself to track learning records.

 Note: In all of the example endpoints given in the specification, "http://example.com/xAPI/"